-Curtin is affiliated to the National Union of Students (http://nus.asn.au) and is therefore entitled to elect delegates to the National conference.
+Curtin is affiliated to the National Union of Students (http://nus.asn.au) and is entitled to elect delegates to the National conference.
 At present Curtin is eligible to send seven (7) delegates.
 Delegates are elected in much the same way as Guild Councillors.
 Any enrolled student can nominate for these positions, even if they have nominated for another position.

 Anyone who is elected as a NUS delegate is expected to attend the National conferences.
 The National conference is usually held in Victoria and goes on for about four days in early December.
-The Guild pays for transport and registration (which includes board and food) for elected delegates for the duration of the National conference.
+The Guild pays reasonable costs for transport, accommodation and registration (and, subject to available funding, food and incidentals) for elected delegates for the duration of the National conference.